-- Delta Dental (PPO)

-- Delta Care (PMI, DHMO)

-- United Healthcare Dental (formerly known as Pacific Union) (DMO).
+- Delta Dental PPO a dental Preferred Provider Organization - Delta Care (PMI, DHMO) a Dental Health Maintenance Organization - United Healthcare Dental (formerly known as Pacific Union) (DHMO).

 The Delta Dental (PPO) plan provided to active employees is a self-insured indemnity plan, administered by Delta Dental.
-Similar to the City Health Plan, however, the risk of loss due to claims in excess of revenues is borne by the City and any other participating employers.
-The Delta Dental plan offered to retired employees is a fully insured plan, where the risk of loss for a given fiscal year is borne by Delta Dental.
-The Delta Care (PMI, DHMO) dental plan and United Healthcare Dental plan are managed care dental plans and are fully insured with respect to both active and retired employees.
+Similar to the City Health Plan, however, the risk of loss due to claims in excess of revenues is borne by the Trust.
+The Delta Dental (PPO) plan offered to retired employees is a fully insured plan, where the risk of loss for a given fiscal year is borne by Delta Dental.
+The Delta Care (PMI, DHMO) dental plan and United Healthcare Dental (DHMO) plan are managed care dental plans and are fully insured with respect to both active and retired employees.